raquo/Airstream/README.md

 Because State's current value is guaranteed to be consistent regardless of observers, it is available via the `state.now()` method.
 Using that method will reduce the need for combining multiple observables, if all you want is to sample some State's current value.

-Unlike Signal, State only fires an event when its next value is different from its current value.
-Signal does not have this behaviour partly because we can't rely on its current value being consistent.
+Similar to Signal, State only fires an event when its next value is different from its current value.

-Also unlike Signal, State's initial value is evaluated eagerly, but also only once.
+Unlike Signal, State's initial value is evaluated eagerly, but also only once.

 Similar to Signal, State's external observers receive its current value immediately on subscription.
 And State too exposes a `changes` stream that does not send current value on subscription.